irismessage/irismessage.github.io/_posts/2021-12-21-kings-quit.md

 - Google Drive <https://drive.google.com/file/d/17yj5dSYcNA3J0ESEOEW6YJrk_W6BZ-tg/view?usp=sharing>

-    Credit to `Tequila#0015` on the Space Quest Historian discord for the link, SQH himself for making a video with the information in it, and Rev himself for directing me to the video. <https://youtu.be/K6zUt9fO9_s?t=1281>
+    Credit to `Tequila#0015` on the Space Quest Historian discord for the link, SQH himself for making a video with the information in it, and Rev himself for directing me to the video by email. <https://youtu.be/K6zUt9fO9_s?t=1281>

 - Internet Archive <https://archive.org/details/audio001-kq5-sierraoriginals>
     - Direct link <https://archive.org/download/audio001-kq5-sierraoriginals/AUDIO001.002>